Non-trivial higher Massey products in moment-angle complexes: Preliminaries

 \subsection{Massey products}

-Massey products are higher cohomology operations that were introduced by Massey and Uehara in \cite{MasseyJacobi} to prove that Whitehead products satisfy the Jacobi identity.
+Massey products are higher cohomology operations that were introduced in a short note by Massey \cite{Massey} and were thereafter first used by Massey and Uehara in \cite{MasseyJacobi} to prove that Whitehead products satisfy the Jacobi identity.
 They have many applications for example as topological invariants, obstructions to formality and for calculating differentials in spectral sequences.

 \begin{defn} Let $(A,d)$ be a differential graded algebra with classes $\alpha_i$ in $H^{p_i}(A,d)$ for $1\leqslant i \leqslant n$.
 Let $a_{i,i}\in A^{p_i}$ be a representative for $\alpha_i$.
 A \textit{defining system} associated to $\langle \alpha_1, \ldots, \alpha_n \rangle$ is a set of elements $(a_{i,k})$ for $1\leqslant i \leqslant k \leqslant n$ and $(i,k) \neq(1,n)$ such that $a_{i,k}\in A^{p_i + \cdots + p_k-k+i}$ and